krimtonz/kz/USAGE.md

 There are also a few other options for memfile loading that are confirgurable in the [settings menu](#29-settings) including the ability to load a position when loading a memfile, and voiding out when loading a memfile.

 Memfiles are exportable and importable in versions that allow [sd features](#6-sd-features)

+## 8 Frame Advancing
+When the game is paused using the `pause` or `advance` commands, the game will stop frame execution at this point.
+Use the `advance` command to advance to the next frame.
+When the `advance` command is used when the game is not currently paused, the resulting action is the same as if you used the `pause` command.

+When the `pause` command is used, inputs to the game will be disabled, this will be indicated by a red `i` in the bottom right hand corner of the screen.
+When the game is unpaused with the `pause` command, the inputs will be re-enabled.
+To enable inputs while the game is paused use the `toggle input` command.
+This will allow you to buffer in inputs to the next frame.